Skip to content

 • Prefer local execution over web-based SaaS

-• Require data sovereignty - no files routing through third-party servers
+• Require data sovereignty, with no files routing through third-party servers

 • Need GoPro Cloud support (only Blober has it)